-Enter the business world faster than ever.
+Enter the business world faster than ever

 Imagine earning a valuable business credential without ever setting foot in a traditional classroom.
-Our Part-Time Certificate in Business Administration gives you the opportunity to do just that.
+Our online Certificate in Business Administration gives you the opportunity to do just that.
 Offered entirely online, the Certificate takes only nine months to complete.
 That means in less than one year, you could be qualified for new and exciting career opportunities.

 Whether you’re looking to build on existing experience or gain entirely new skills, this program will give you the comprehensive business foundation that top employers are looking for.
 You will learn how to make strategic marketing decisions, and manage people and budgets.
 You will also study current economic, social, and environmental business trends while simultaneously sharpening your critical thinking, communication, and management skills.

-The program culminates in an elective course of your choice (Project Management, Risk Management, or Business Communications) to give you deeper insight into a particular area of business.
 Designed in consultation with senior industry executives, thought leaders, and prominent York University academics, the program will equip you with relevant and in-demand knowledge and all course content will be immediately applicable to your current (or future) role.

 “This certificate program is the perfect way for someone to learn fundamental business administration skills and combine it with work experience.
 It is great for professionals who are new or are aspiring to be in a management role and would like to learn core business functions.”